Rose-njeru/Employee-Perfomance-Analysis/README.md

   ## Assumptions
   While conducting the  employee performance analysis, several assumptions were considered:
-  + The period for the case study is meaningful and appropriate.Using different periods may yield different results
+  + The period for the case study is meaningful and appropriate.
+Using different periods may yield different results
   + No employee left the organization while the case study was being conducted
   + The sample size is sufficient to draw meaningful conclusions